institute-of-coding/accreditation-standard/docs/appendices/design.md

 ## Process – worked example

-In this section, we work through the development of the "web developer" degree programme summarised in Appendix X.
+In this section, we work through the development of the "web developer" degree programme summarised in the [Appendix: Web Developer Example](web-dev.md).

-### 1. Identify SFIA skills that would be relevant for the required role
+### 1. Identify SFIA skills

-The initial list of SFIA skills is const6ructed simply by considering each of the skill areas in turn.
+Identify SFIA skills that would be relevant for the required role.
+The initial list of SFIA skills is constructed simply by considering each of the skill areas in turn.

 - Information security
 - information content publishing